 As a Reservist you are paid on an hourly rate rather than a salary.
 Pay rates depend on the role you are in and your rank; your pay will increase as you move up through the ranks.

-As a Reserve Public Affairs Officer, the minimum remuneration you will be paid from day one is a daily rate of $251.17 including KiwiSaver and holiday pay.
+As a Reserve Public Affairs Officer, the minimum remuneration you will be paid from day one is a daily rate of $223.72 plus an allowance for holiday pay.
 You are paid for each hour you work, up to a maximum of eight hours’ pay per day.
 Your remuneration will continue to increase on promotion and with the gaining of seniority.

 Fitness and Medical